1. Home

 Linking to an external stylesheet

-To link to a CSS file for your box to reference, upload the CSS file to your files section.
+To link to a CSS file for your box to reference, upload the CSS file to your Upload Files section.

 Then, link to your stylesheet in an HTML block.